 4. Keep an eye on your thermostat

 Your doors will be open a lot during your move.
 So if your heat is cranked up, you’re just wasting money and energy by letting all that warm air slip outside.
-Set your thermostat to a lower than normal temperature and dress in layers so that you can stay warm and comfortable throughout the move.
+Fortunately, you can save on utilities by setting your thermostat to a lower than normal temperature and dressing in layers so that you can stay warm and comfortable throughout the move.

 Speaking of utilities, make sure you’ve switched your gas and electrical accounts from your old home to your new one.
 If you’re moving within the City of Chicago, that means you’ll need to set things up with People’s Gas and Commonwealth Edison.
 There’s nothing worse than moving into a place without heat or electricity during the winter.
 So pre-arrange your utility changes so you don’t have to wait to warm up!